cpplain/launch-school-core-curriculum/ls95/notes.md

   * Back-end Developer
   * Front-end Developer
 * Learning the topics in Launch School’s program will even assist pursuing other development roles ourside of web development
-  *  For example: it’s impossible to become a great mobile developer without knowing everything we tought in Launch School’s curriculum
+  *  For example: it’s impossible to become a great mobile developer without knowing everything taught in Launch School’s curriculum

 ### Our Learning Goals
 * Focus on First Principles